Elections in Haiti

 The Constitution of Haiti provides for the election of the President, Parliament, and members of local governing bodies.

-The current acting president is Ariel Henry, who succeeded acting president Claude Joseph, who in turn assumed office following the assassination of Jovenel Moïse in 2021.
+The 2015–16 Haitian parliamentary election was held.
+The February 2016 Haitian presidential election was held following annulment of the February 2016 Haitian presidential election.

+The Transitional Presidential Council has been exercising the powers of the presidency since the resignation of Ariel Henry.
+Its mandate to act concludes on 7 February 2026.

+History

-2010-2011 elections
+2010–2011 elections

 The 2010 presidential election took place on 28 November 2010, with a run-off election taking place on 20 March 2011.

 No candidate received a majority of the vote cast in the first-round election.
 A second round was scheduled for 20 March 2011 with the two highest vote-getters, Mirlande Manigat and Jude Célestin.
 Protests claiming fraudulent voting resulted in the electoral commission removing Célestin from the race.
 This promoted Martelly from his original third-place finish in the first-round, to face Manigat in the run-off.

-2010 and following
+2010 and 2015

 In January 2015, after a series of disputed, unconstitutional, electoral commissions named by President Martelly were rejected by the Parliament, a Provisional Electoral Council was created to plan the presidential and parliamentary elections later in 2015.